CSblackmerm/CS-Stuff/README(HW6).md

-# one function gets name and a location
-# For asserts I mainly went off the example
-# So it checks the title and makes sure it includes the ul html (Happy)
-# second it checks for the length of the list and makes sure it's 3 (Happy)
-# third it turns the list into a string and makes sure the program didn't change the list (Non-mutation)
-# Finally It renders a list in which the title changes to empty and and the catagories doesn't have anything and returns matching info (Edge).
+# one function gets name and a location, For asserts I mainly went off the example.
+So it checks the title and makes sure it includes the ul html (Happy).
+Second it checks for the length of the list and makes sure it's 3 (Happy).
+Third it turns the list into a string and makes sure the program didn't change the list (Non-mutation).
+Finally It renders a list in which the title changes to empty and and the catagories doesn't have anything and returns matching info (Edge).

-# second function gets name, whether or not "I" find you valid, and a number
-# So it checks the title and makes sure that's working (Happy)
-# second, it should stringify the item in the one postion of the list and returns the correct info (Non-mutation)
-# finally it checks the length of the list and makes sure it's 2.
-(Happy)
+# second function gets name, whether or not "I" find you valid, and a number.
+So it checks the title and makes sure that's working (Happy).
+Second, it should stringify the item in the one postion of the list and returns the correct info (Non-mutation).
+Finally it checks the length of the list and makes sure it's 2 (Happy).

 # Ai stuff:
 ## Input: “Draft renderList(data) that returns an HTML string.
 Do not mutate input.
 Add three console.assert lines.
 Explain how each assert proves correctness.”